Glasgow 2023

 Two sisters fall out over an impending marriage in writer-director Nida Manzoor's confident yet comically uneven feature debut

-Surely none of us should complain at seeing more coming-of-age movies that feature extensive hand-to-hand combat.
+Surely none of us should complain at the idea of more coming-of-age movies featuring extensive hand-to-hand combat.
 Thankfully, there’s a freshness to Police Society, the debut feature from TV's We Are Lady Parts creator Nida Manzoor, that extends beyond its surface-level genre-mashing.
 British-Pakistani teenager Ria (Priya Kansara), a wannabe stuntwoman and martial arts maniac, is pleased to have her older sister Lena (Ritu Arya) back from art school.
 But her joy is shattered when Lena announces her engagement to a handsome, successful doctor, Salim (Akshay Khanna).

 Suspicions of foul play in Lena’s hastily escalated marriage plans seize Ria, but she struggles to convince people she isn’t just reluctant to let Lena have a life that doesn’t prioritise her.
 As attempts to sabotage her sister’s happiness only make Ria look more desperate – largely thanks to Salim’s doting but malevolent mother Raheela (Nimra Bucha) – Polite Society relishes in upping the fantastical elements of its story, making choices that audiences will either love or be confounded by.